Tomás Conechny

 José Tomás Conechny (born 30 March 1998) is an Argentine professional footballer who plays as a winger or an attacking midfielder for Racing Club.

 Club career

 San Lorenzo

-Born in Comodoro Rivadavia, Niño de Cobre began his career with local side Comisión de Actividades Infantiles before travelling more than 1000 miles across the country to join San Lorenzo in 2014, at the age of 16.
+Born in Comodoro Rivadavia, Conechny began his career with local side Comisión de Actividades Infantiles before travelling more than 1500 kilometers across the country to join San Lorenzo in 2014, at the age of 16.
 Earlier in the year, he had been invited by Premier League club Liverpool to attend a trial.
 He made his debut for San Lorenzo on 16 October 2016, coming on as a second-half substitute for Fernando Belluschi in a 3–1 win over Arsenal de Sarandí.
 He made 14 appearances for the club over the course of the next two years before joining MLS side Portland Timbers on loan in 2018.

 Loan to Portland Timbers

 On 17 July 2018, Conechny signed for Portland Timbers on a season-long loan, claiming an international roster slot, with the club retaining the option of purchase.
 He struggled for game time in his debut season with the club, however, playing just 72 minutes across four appearances but his loan was extended for another season at the end of the campaign.